Easy Adobo Seasoning Recipe

 - Dried coriander – coriander is also known as cilantro, so adding a bit of this dried spice will create a taste similar to chopped cilantro

 Or feel free to get creative and add other spices you like.
 I’d love to hear in the comments what tasty blends you come up with!

 This spice mix is terrific for adding bold flavor to Chicken Tinga Tacos, our fantastic Carne Guisada recipe, and Homemade Salsa Pastor.
 Use it to make a zesty marinade for chicken, beef, pork chops, or veggies.
 It’s delicious to include in nearly any Latin or Spanish-inspired dishes that call for an Adobo Seasoning blend!

-Homemade Adobo Seasoning salt is also great to sprinkle onto popcorn, French fries, or onto just about all of your favorite sides and snacks.
+Homemade Adobo Seasoning salt is a fabulous all-purpose seasoning to sprinkle onto popcorn, French fries, or on just about all of your favorite sides and snacks.

 Looking for More Easy No-Cook Spice Blend Recipes?